flyingyizi/notes/RS/Chapter-3-Content-based-Recommender-Systems.md

 • LIMITED CONTENT ANALYSIS - Content-based techniques have a natural limit in the number and type of features that are associated, whether automatically or manually, with the objects they recommend.
 Domain knowledge is often needed, e.g., for movie recommendations the system needs to know the actors and directors, and sometimes, domain ontologies are also needed.
 No content-based recommendation system can provide suitable suggestions if the analyzed content does not contain enough information to discriminate items the user likes from items the user does not like.
 Some representations capture only certain aspects of the content, but there are many others that would influence a user’s experience.
 For instance, often there is not enough information in the word frequency to model the user interests in jokes or poems, while techniques for affective computing would be most appropriate.
 Again, for Web pages, feature extraction techniques from text completely ignore aesthetic qualities and additional multimedia information.

-To sum up, both automatic and manually assignment of features to items could not be sufficient to define distinguishing aspects of items that turn out to be nec- essary for the elicitation of user interests.
+To sum up, both automatic and manually assignment of features to items could not be sufficient to define distinguishing aspects of items that turn out to be necessary for the elicitation of user interests.

-- • OVER - SPECIALIZATION -Content-basedrecommendershavenoinherentmethod for finding something unexpected.
+- • OVER - SPECIALIZATION -Content-based recommenders have no inherent method for finding something unexpected.
 The system suggests items whose scores are high when matched against the user profile, hence the user is going to be recommended items similar to those already rated.
 This drawback is also called serendipity problem to highlight the tendency of the content-based systems to produce recommendations with a limited degree of novelty.
 To give an example, when a user has only rated movies directed by Stanley Kubrick, she will be recommended just that kind of movies.
 A “perfect” content-based technique would rarely find anything novel, limiting the range of applications for which it would be useful.

 - • NEW USER - Enough ratings have to be collected before a content-based recommender system can really understand user preferences and provide accurate recommendations.
 Therefore, when few ratings are available, as for a new user, the system will not be able to provide reliable recommendations.